 Batteries are hazardous so can’t be put into your rubbish bin.
 You can take household batteries back to shops such as supermarkets and electrical retailers that have battery recycling bins.
-You can usually take car batteries to a community recycling centre however these are now closed until further notice – see above.
+You can usually take car batteries to a community recycling centre (CRC), but check the Surrey County Council website before your visit.

 In some areas batteries can be collected from your home, here batteries should be put into a separate bag to other electrical items.
 Check the search tool to see if you have this service where you live.